fabiolnh/event-driven-architecture/README.md

 ### CQRS:

+- It is a model.
+There can be several examples.
+Using the same database or not.

 - Example 1: Instead of getting information from a database calling different services, create a database with a read replica and get the information from it.
 - Example 2: Even if it is the same service, create a read replica and get it from it.
 - Example 3: Instead the UseCase gets a lot of repositories from its own service, creating its own select.